-You will often need to store values for later use in your programs.
-For instance, you may need to perform two or more calculations then compare the results and subsequently perform further processing.
-You need variables to do this.
+You will frequently use variables when it is necessary to store values that are subsequently used in your programs.
+For example, you could calculate two or more values, then compare the results, and subsequently calculate some more.
+You must use variables to do this.

-ViviFire, like most programming languages, uses variables to store values.
+ViviFire, as do most programming languages, uses variables to store values.
 A variable has a name that you use to get or set its value.
-Every variable also has a data type which determines what sorts of values it can store.
-Arrays of variables are available when you need to store several closely related values that must be processed together.
+Each variable also has a data type which has limits on what values it can store.
+Arrays of variables are available when it is necessary to store some related values that you must use together.

-You use an assignment statement to perform a calculation then assign the result to a variable, as the following example shows.
+You use an assignment statement to calculate a result, and store the result in a variable.
+The example that follows shows this.

-' Assign the value 10 to the variable softwareSold = 10 ' Increment the variable softwareSold = softwareSold + 1 ' The variable now holds the value 11
+' Assign the value 10 to the variable Products_sold = 10 ' Increment the variable Products_sold = Products_sold + 1 ' The variable holds the value 11

-Do not confuse the use of the equals sign (=) with its use in algebraic equations.
 In the example, this is an assignment operator that stores a value in the variable